openhab/openhab-addons/bundles/org.openhab.binding.openuv/README.md

 ## Thing Configuration

-The thing has a few configuration parameters :
+The thing has a few configuration parameters:

 | Parameter | Description                                                  |
 |-----------|--------------------------------------------------------------|